-Amazon.com In-text citation: (Braithwaite, 1989).
+In-text citation: (Braithwaite, 1989).

+E-books

 Ireland.
 Department of Education and Skills.
 (2013).
 Action plan on bullying: Report of the Anti-Bullying Working Group to the Minister for Education and Skills.
 [EPUB version].
-Retrieved from https://archive.org/details/563016-action-plan-on-bullying-2013 In-text citation: (Ireland.
+Retrieved from https://archive.org/details/563016-action-plan-on-bullying-2013

+In-text citation: (Ireland.
 Department of Education and Skills, 2013).

 Note: Some e-books have location, section and/or paragraph numbers rather than traditional pagination.
 In such cases, include as much information as needed for the reader to locate the material.
 Some older e-books may lack publication dates; use (n.d.)

 Nathanson, D. L. (n.d.).
 Shame and pride: Affect, sex and the birth of self [Kindle version].
 New York, NY: W. W. Norton.
-Retrieved from Amazon.com In-text citation: (Nathanson, n.d., Chapter 2, location 5532).
+Retrieved from Amazon.com

+In-text citation: (Nathanson, n.d., Chapter 2, location 5532).

 Presenter's last name(s) and initial(s).
 (Year, Month).
 Title of paper.
-In Editor's name, (Ed.), Title of Meeting , (pp-pp).
+In Editor's name, (Ed.), Title of Meeting, (pp-pp).
 City and state or country of publication: Publisher.

-(Note : Use information provided as much as possible.
+(Note: Use information provided as much as possible.
 If no proceedings editor is given, use the meeting name.
 If no location is given but is known nonetheless, include it in brackets.)

-Paper from published proceedings; no editor(s): Conference papers & presentations Macdonald, E. (2010, October).
+Paper from published proceedings; no editor(s):

+Macdonald, E. (2010, October).
 My restorative journey and the story of Hull, UK.
-In Restorative Practices Across Disciplines featuring Hull, UK, The World's First Restorative City.
+In Restorative practices across cisciplines featuring Hull, UK, the world's first restorative city.
 13th World Conference of International Institute for Restorative Practices, Hull, England, United Kingdom (pp. 125-132).
 [Bethlehem, PA]: International Institute for Restorative Practices.

 In-text citation: (Macdonald, 2010).

-Paper from published proceedings; with editor(s): Maxwell, G. (1992, September).
+Paper from published proceedings; with editor(s):

+Maxwell, G. (1992, September).
 Family decision-making in youth justice: The New Zealand model.
-In L. Atkinson, & S-A. Gerull, (Eds.), National
+In L. Atkinson & S-A. Gerull, (Eds.), National Conference on Juvenile Justice (pp. 113-126).
+Canberra, Australia: Australian Institute of Criminology.

+In-text citation: (Maxwell, 1992).

+Conference paper, unpublished:

+Nguyen, C. A. (2012, August).
+Humor and deception in advertising: When laughter may not be the best medicine.
+Paper presented at the meeting of the American Psychological Association, Orlando, FL.

+In-text citation: (Nguyen, 2012).

+Conference poster session:

+Adams-Labonte, S. K. (2012, August).
+Daytime impairment due to college students' technology use during sleep: Similarities to sleep apnea.
+Poster session presented at the meeting of the American Psychological Association, Orlando, FL.

+Conference papers & presentations print